PHYS3888/Tutorial_AstroClassification/README.md

 The amazing _Kepler_ light curve time series that we will be analyzing today __takes a brightness measurement every 29.45 minutes__.

-Note that this tutorial is based on current research within the School of Physics on using statistical models to classify Kepler data :cool:

 ## Background

 Today we'll tackle the problem of predicting the type of star from the properties of its light curve.